mobsites/Cosmos.Identity/README.md

 ### Required to run the samples

-As noted above, the samples uses .Net Core 3.0, so a suitable dev environment is necessary.
-Other than that, download and install the [Azure Cosmos Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator-release-notes) and fire the sample up.
+As noted above, the samples use .Net Core 3.0, so a suitable dev environment is necessary.
+Other than that, download and install the [Azure Cosmos Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator-release-notes) and fire up the sample.

 ### On first running one of the samples